EGF2/docs/source/includes/_Micro Services.md

   	}
 }
 ```
-Please note that for brevity sake we are not showing the full client-data configuration here.
-Please see it on GitHub.
+Please note that for brevity sake we are not showing the full client-data configuration here, see it on GitHub.

+Object declaration can contain “volatile” boolean field.
+In case it is set to true objects of this type will be physically removed from a DB upon deletion.
+Otherwise DELETE requests mark objects with “deleted_at”, objects are not physically removed from the DB.

 #### Field Validations